 Delegate It- Who could be better suited to that job?
 Could you ask for help?
 Could you outsource and get someone else who would enjoy doing that much more than you would?
 Let’s play to our strengths and think collaboratively.
 For example:

-Hire a cleaning when you have a really hectic week or use my Kids Airtasker to get some extra jobs done around the house.
+Hire a cleaning when you have a really hectic week or get the family to do some extra jobs around the house.

 Buy precook meals from healthy wholefoods business for a couple of nights of the week to take the stress out meal preparation.